binary-station/binary-station.github.io/StructuraManual.md

 ----------

-The ship , stores resources and components can be attached.
+The main base of operations , stores resources and components can be attached.

 The sentinel and the kernel are important parts of the unit.
 Check: